GoogleChrome/developer.chrome.com/site/en/blog/no-spooky-cookies/index.md

 to let the users store their progress along the route.
 The problem is, that same third-party cookie is going to get sent on the pumpkin patch site as on the trick-or-treating site.
-I don't want to track users between sites, but the browser just uses one cookie jar - there's no way for me to separate that usage!
+I don't want to track users between sites, but the browser just uses one cookie jar—there's no way for me to separate that usage!

 {% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/APvorz7Y2JFIeplAAtfd.png", alt="Cross-site cookies with SameSite=None still all go into a shared cookie jar", width="800", height="450" %}